RedKenrok/webapp-toaln/README.md

 ## Future ideas

 - Split translations up in separate CSV files so not all are added into the JS bundle.
-- Add a screen for translate a text from one language into another language.
-- A app that changes the text into the same language, but at the users proficiency level.
 - Have any more suggestions?
 Feel free to create a pull request.

 ## Scrapped ideas